 The SSD Determination Process

-After you submit your application, the Social Security Administration (SSA) will review it to make sure you meet their basic program requirements.
-For Social Security Disability (SSD) applicants, they will check whether you have worked enough years to qualify.
-For SSI applicants, they will check to see that you meet the income qualifications.
+After you submit your application, the Social Security Administration (SSA) will review it to make sure you meet its basic program requirements.
+For Social Security Disability Insurance (SSDI) applicants, it will check whether you have worked enough years to qualify.
+For Supplemental Security Income (SSI) applicants, it will check to see that you meet the income qualifications.